choiwangmo/Community_Connect/README.md

 # Community_Connect
 Development of # Community Connect

-A simple community-focused website built with PHP, JavaScript, and MySQL.
+A simple community-focused website built with HTML, PHP, JavaScript, and MySQL.

 ## Group Members